Playing in the NBA is really tough. It’s even tougher when you have been the best player on your team your whole life.

 Ben Simmons dominated his one college season at LSU, averaging 19.2 ppg, 11.8 rpg, and 4.8 apg for a really bad Tigers team that missed the NCAA Tournament.

-76ers drafted him #1 in 2016 and he missed his entire rookie season but has made up for lost time averaging 16.4 ppg, 8.5 rpg, 7.9 apg in two seasons and is on the verge of signing a max contract this summer to stay in Philadelphia long term.
-Simmons has yet to his a three pointer in his career.
+76ers drafted him #1 in 2016 and he missed his entire rookie season but has made up for lost time averaging 16.4 ppg, 8.3 rpg, 8.0 apg in three seasons.
+Another notable stat – Simmons is 2-24 on three point field goal attempts.

 2014 – Emmanuel Mudiay